dmytro-demchyna/schema-keeper/README.md

                 ...
         ...
 ```

-In the folder `structure`, folders are created for each scheme that exists in the database.
-In each of the schema folders, folders will be created for each section of the database structure (tables, triggers etc).
-For example, the `functions` folder will contain
-files with the source code of each stored procedure from the current schema, and the `tables` folder contains files with the structure and relations of each table.

 ### verifyDump
 After the dump is saved with `saveDump` function, the current state of the database becomes stored in the file system, so